top of page

 M22 IPL with OPT - Treatment for Meibomian Gland Dysfunction

-Intense Pulsed Light (IPL) a laser-like device is now being used by Ophthalmologists to reduce your dependence on artificial tears, Restasis™, flax-seed oil, Omega-3 supplements, permanent punctal plugs, warm compresses, and oral Doxycycline.
+Intense Pulsed Light (IPL) a laser-like device is used to reduce your dependence on artificial tears, Restasis™, flax-seed oil, Omega-3 supplements, permanent punctal plugs, warm compresses, and oral Doxycycline.

 Patient suffering from dry eye can require a number of modalities for relief.
 These are often expensive, inconvenient and disruptive, and are only moderately successful.
 Some remedies have dangerous side-effects including susceptibility to infection, skin photosensitivity, alteration of serum levels of many common medications, inactivation of oral contraceptives and yeast infections.